arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

-`parseGuid` knows how to get a GUID value from a string surrounded by `*`, `parseString` would extract strings from texts surronded by `<<` and `>>`, and so on. `parsePerson` will not need to worry about those details, so its implementation can be something like:
+`parseGuid` knows how to get a GUID value from a string surrounded by `*`, `parseString` would extract strings from texts surronded by `<<` and `>>`, and so on. `parsePerson` will not need to worry about those details, so the skeleton of its implementation can be something like:

 ```fsharp